-A refusal or limitation of consular assistance to a person is based on a comprehensive assessment of the specific case in question, in which specific concerns calling for assistance, such as humanitarian aspects, will be taken into consideration.
+A refusal or limitation of consular assistance to a person is based on a comprehensive assessment of the specific case in question, in which particular concerns calling for assistance, such as humanitarian aspects, will be taken into consideration.

 Children of foreign terrorist fighters are exempt from the Act.
-Hence, under-aged children of foreign terrorist fighters will not be subject to the limitations in consular assistance.
-Only in exceptional circumstances, can the provision apply to a person under the age of 18, if there is specific reason to believe that the person concerned meets the criteria.
+Hence, minor of foreign terrorist fighters will not be subject to the limitations of consular assistance.
+Only in exceptional circumstances, can the provision apply to a person under the age of 18, if there is a specific reason to believe that the person concerned meets the criteria.